pedroliman/verdict/docs/cookbook/dspy.md

 Disable the LiteLLM cache with a `litellm.cache = None` before your dspy.Metric call to avoid a known issue for between LiteLLM and Instructor.
 !!!

-View an example of using an ensemble Verdict pipeline as a [DSPy metric](https://dspy.ai/learn/evaluation/metrics/) for [automated red-teaming](https://github.com/haizelabs/dspy-redteam/blob/master/redteam.py#L99).
+We built an example of using [**an ensemble Verdict pipeline as a DSPy metric for automatic red-teaming**](https://github.com/haizelabs/dspy-redteam/blob/master/redteam.py#L99).